Quick Answer

 The Bottom Line

-The feng shui colors to avoid are usually the ones that make the room feel harsher, darker, more restless, or more emotionally flat than it needs to.
+The feng shui colors to avoid are the ones that make the room feel harsher, darker, more restless, or more emotionally flat than it needs to.
 That is why harsh white, cold gray, aggressive red, and heavy black are the easiest colors to overdo.

-The better replacement is usually softer, warmer, or more grounded.
+The better replacement is softer, warmer, or more grounded.
 If the room feels easier to live in after the change, that matters more than the color label by itself.